felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 >
 > -- Margaret J. Wheatley & Myron Kellner-Rogers, *A Simpler Way*o

-> *It isn’t the symptoms that prediect how much anxiety disrupts a person’s life, it’s how a person feels about those symptoms.*
+> *It isn’t the symptoms that predict how much anxiety disrupts a person’s life, it’s how a person feels about those symptoms.*
 >
 > -- Emily Nagoski, *Come As You Are*